eskunu/coding-bootcamp/insinty_coding_bootcamp.md

 ![Windows Powershell](images/powershell.png "Windows Powershell")

 Once you open Windows Powershell you will receive a prompt that looks like this:
+(Note that your exact directory may be a little different)

 ![Windows Powershell](images/powershell1.PNG "Windows Powershell")

-Note your exact directory may be a little different.

 ## Create a Working Directory